 - Clean the tables of the infected database manually.

-- Enable two-way authentication for the users.
-Also, check the addition of any unverified user and go on to remove them.
+- Check the addition of any unverified user and remove them.

 - WordPress Malware Removal